 NATO data estimates UK defence spending as a percentage of GDP (gross domestic product) to have fallen from 2.32% in 2020 to 2.29%, the estimated figure for 2021.

-NATO data estimates there has been a UK defence spending boost in 2019 from 2.1% to 2.32%.
+The 2020 estimates, released in March, suggested there had been a UK defence spending boost in 2019 from 2.1% to 2.32%.

-Canada sits at 21st on the list, spending 1.42% of its GDP on defence – a rise from 1.29% in 2019.
+Canada sits at 25th on the list, spending 1.39% of its GDP on defence.

-NATO is made up of 30 countries, an increase of one after the Republic of North Macedonia (1.27%) joined in 2020.
+NATO is made up of 30 countries, an increase of one after the Republic of North Macedonia (1.61%) joined in 2020.

 Iceland, which does not have any armed forces, was not featured on the list.